ept221/julia/README.md

 This will create an output png centered at (0.0,0.0) with a radius of 2, with a resolution of 1000x1000, and run at 200 max iterations per pixel.

+You can change the color map in display.py.

 Requiers numpy and matplotlib.